macmiranda/terraform_s3_buckets/README.md

 ## Getting started

-When cloning this repository, use the option `-recursive` to initialize and update the submodule.
+When cloning this repository, use the option `--recursive` to initialize and update the submodule.

 Configure an IAM user with programatic access only and apply the following policy to that account: